 This lab course will focus on introducing the student to a current topic in a science of their choosing.
 The student will investigate a specific issue or topic related to their prior science education and/or personal experience, establish a hypothesis (if applicable), and test the hypothesis through the scientific method.
-In an effort to complete this course, the student will select an issue or topic, perform a “lab experience” effort (conduct field work, visit a facility, interview expert sources, etc.), and submit a Lab Experience Action Plan, Draft Lab Experience Report (optional), and a Final Lab Experience Report in American Psychological Association (APA) format.
+In an effort to complete this course, the student will select an issue or topic, perform a “lab experience” effort (conduct field work, visit a facility, interview expert sources, etc.), and submit a Field Experience Action Plan, Draft Experience Report (optional), and a Final Experience Report in American Psychological Association (APA) format.
 Traditional and web-based research methods and resources will be required and demonstrated throughout the course and specifically in the Final Lab Experience Report.
 (1 credit)

 Student Learning Outcomes (SLOs)

 Students who successfully complete this course will be able to:

-- Demonstrate the research process: How to select and research an environmental topic and incorporate such research into a research paper.
+- Demonstrate the research process: Select and research a topic and incorporate such research into a research paper.

 - Demonstrate the writing process: Organize material, prepare an outline, collect and organize resources, draft and revise a paper in accordance with American Psychological Association (APA) rules.

 Course Activities and Grading